 The meter of the text is also fairly structured.
 Line two and four both contain six syllables.
 Lines three and five contains six.
 Finally, lines one and six contain almost double, at 14.
 The coordination of the syllables in these lines is not a coincidence.
 It’s vastly important within nursery rhymes that there are enough elements to attract and hold a child’s attention.
 The sound should also be soothing enough, but remain interesting.

-Since its first publication, and the solidification of its lyrics, ‘Itsy Bitsy Spider’ has become one of the most popular nursery rhymes.
-It’s popularity is proven through its almost universally recognition its appearance in vastly different kinds of media.
+Since its first publication and the solidification of its lyrics, ‘Itsy Bitsy Spider’ has become one of the most popular nursery rhymes.
+Its popularity is proven through its almost universally recognition of its appearance in vastly different kinds of media.
 It can be heard in The Simpsons, South Park, Dora the Explorer, Criminal Minds and even a Series of Unfortunate Events.
 Dozens of musical renditions of the song have been recorded.
-Additionally, the song has been translated into the innumerable languages and performed in many different cultures.
+Additionally, the song has been translated into innumerable languages and performed in many different cultures.
 The melody appears, with different words and other non-English-speaking countries as well.

 Something that makes this song particularly interesting, and has helped with its popularity is the finger play that goes along with the singing of the song.
 For example when one sings the part about the water washing the spider out in line three the singer, generally if performing the song for or with a child, sweeps their hands’ back-and-forth, mimicking the movement of the water.
 Then later on in the song, when the spider climbs up the spout again the performer usually wiggles their fingers upward as if the spider is climbing up the spout.